-Our Medicare fraud attorneys defend individuals accused of Medicare fraud in Michigan, Florida, Idaho, Ohio and throughout the United States.
-We are located near the two major “Medicare fraud hotspots”, Miami and Detroit.
-If you have been arrested, charged or aware of an investigation into your practice regarding Medicare fraud, we encourage you to contact our Medicare fraud attorneys immediately for a free consultation.
+Our Medicare fraud lawyers defend individuals accused in Michigan, Florida, Idaho, Ohio and throughout the United States.
+We are located near the two major “hotspots”, Miami and Detroit.
+If you have been arrested, charged or aware of an investigation into your practice regarding Medicare fraud, we encourage you to contact our offices immediately for a free consultation.

-Several home health agencies: alleged to have committed Medicare Fraud for improper referrals, performing services outside the plan of care, not having proper authorizations, not having proper re-certifications, etc.
+Several home health agencies: Alleged to have committed Medicare Fraud for improper referrals, performing services outside the plan of care, not having proper authorizations, not having proper re-certifications, etc.

 Compound pharmacies: We currently defend several individuals in multiple areas regarding compounding pharmacies.
 Generally, the allegation is that the pharmacy is “mining” patients through the use of a call center boiler room and the patients have no legitimate medical need for the compound, or the allegation is the compound serves no legitimate medical purpose and is no better than an over the counter medication or less expensive script.

-Several physicians: charged with receiving remuneration of referring patients and for approving plans of care that were not medically necessary.
+Several physicians: Charged with receiving remuneration of referring patients and for approving plans of care that were not medically necessary.

-Medical directors: alleged to have committed Medicare fraud for receiving a salary or other payment, as well as referring patients to the program they currently work as the medical director.
+Medical directors: Alleged to have committed Medicare fraud for receiving a salary or other payment, as well as referring patients to the program they currently work as the medical director.

 We have licensed lawyers in Detroit Michigan, Miami, Tampa, and Orlando Florida, Boise Idaho, and Columbus Ohio areas, and work on federal cases nationwide.
 Call us for a free consultation with our team of Medicare defense attorneys.